 To determine the right size for your outdoor pull up banner, think first about where it will be placed.
 If, for example, you are planning to hang the outdoor banner just at the exterior of your shop or restaurant, then it need not be too big.
 As long as passersby can see it from a few metres away, then you’re set.
 But if you are planning to hang an outdoor banner near a busy road or motorway, it would have to be bigger.

 Additionally, the placement of your banner will decide certain design details.
 For instance, do you really need to have that intricate leafy border if you are hanging your banner near the road?
 Chances are your audience won’t even notice it anyway.
 If your audience is nearer to your banner, then you can include certain small design elements.
+Once you have these details figured out, any large format printing company (similar to D’Andrea Visual Communications) would be able to help you execute your vision.

 The colouring requirements may be somewhat different for outdoor banners than they are for indoor banners, but not much.
 When it comes to colour, you have to choose colours which are a complement to your brand design and logo.
 But with outdoor banners, there is also more emphasis on contrast.
 A light-coloured text coupled with a darker background often works best, according to the experts, because this combination is akin to the road sign colour combinations we often see and are familiar with.